Dartmouth Orchard May Day Picnic

 Date: Sunday 6th of May 2018Time: 12.30pm - 4pmLocation: Dartmouth Orchard, Ford Road, Dartmouth TQ6 9QT

-Join us on the Day at Dartmouth Orchard.
+Join us on this Day at Dartmouth Orchard.
 We will be there with some family activities and you can find out more about why orchards are so important (not just for bats!), bring a picnic.

 Traditional orchards provide good foraging opportunities for greater horseshoe bats.
 These areas are sheltered, and the concentration of small trees enables the bats to move through the area more easily, and take advantage of the insect prey from the canopy and underlying grassland.